mamadcamzis/datascience2ml/README.md

-# From  Data scientist to ML Engineer
+# From Data scientist to Machine Learning Engineer